Investing term

 The mix of stocks, bonds, and cash in a portfolio, expressed as percentages.

-Asset allocation is the deliberate split of a portfolio across stocks, bonds, and cash, set as target percentages.
-It's the decision that most shapes your outcomes — how much you'll grow and how hard you'll fall — and it should flow from your time horizon and tolerance for losses, not from whatever happens to be performing well right now.
+Asset allocation is the deliberate split of a portfolio across the major asset classes — stocks, bonds, and cash — set as target percentages.
+It's the single decision that most shapes your outcomes: how much your portfolio can grow, and how hard it can fall in a bad year.

 For example